vseryakov/backendjs/README.md

   all config parameters support DNS store.
 To see which parameters can be stored in the DNS run `bkjs show-help` and look for 'DNS TXT configurable'.

 # Backend library development (Mac OS X, developers)

-* for DB drivers and ImageMagick to work propely it needs some dependencies to be installed:

-        port install libpng jpeg tiff lcms2 mysql56 postgresql93

-* make sure there is no openjpeg15 installed, it will conflict with ImageMagick jp2 codec

 * `git clone https://github.com/vseryakov/backendjs.git` or `git clone git@github.com:vseryakov/backendjs.git`